Package Torello.Java

 boolean ignoreCase)

 This is a static-factory generator method.
-It helps the programmer automatically build an instance of this FunctionalInterface 'StrFilter' for one of the most common uses/tasks where a String-Filter Predicate would be needed.
+It helps the programmer automatically build an instance of a 'StrFilter' for some of the most common uses/tasks in which a String-Filter Predicate would be needed.
 Here, a single String is used as input.
 The Predicate that is created by this factory-method will have a test() method that returns TRUE only if the an input object's 'toString()' output equals the the input-parameter String 's'.

 Parameters: